decaporg/decap-website/content/docs/basic-steps.md

 ## 2. Choose a Backend

-The most common backends are GitHub, GitLab, Bitbucket, and Azure.
+The most common backends are Git Gateway, GitHub, GitLab, Bitbucket, and Azure.
 The backend serves two purposes: Secure access to your website's Decap CMS and allows it to read and update content files in your git repo.
 More information about configuring the backend can be found [here](/docs/backends-overview/).

 If you are experimenting with Decap CMS or developing, you can connect to it via a [local Git repository instead](/docs/working-with-a-local-git-repository/) of a remote backend.